-In order to help your child understand he/she is a significant person and can live a life of significance, here are a few things that you can do.
-You will come up with many others as you explore the idea coming from being as opposed to doing.
+In order to help your child understand their significance, here are a few things that you can do.
+You will come up with many others as you explore the idea of significance coming from being as opposed to doing.

-- Introduce him/her to others using his/her name, demonstrating that this child matters.
+- Introduce them to others using their name, demonstrating that each child matters.

-- Give him/her chores that he/she is capable of and truly appreciate the help and effort put forth.
+- Give them chores that they are capable of doing, and truly appreciate the help and effort put forth.

-- As your child grows older, ask for your child’s opinions in things that affect the family and show appreciation for their ideas.
+- As your children grow older,ask for their opinions concerning things that affect the family and show appreciation for their ideas.
 Children have amazing insights when we truly listen.

-- Spend one-on-one time with your child.
+- Spend one-on-one time with each of your children.
 Even 10 minutes invested with direct eye contact and real listening will make a difference.
-Knowing he/she matters impacts actions dramatically.
+Knowing they matter impacts actions dramatically.

-- Trust your child and let him/her know you do.
+- Trust your children and let them know you do.

 - As they get older, support them in their ideas as much as possible.
 Dialogue more and demand/command less.